fmichonneau/rotl-ms/reply_to_reviewers.md

 We included the code for the GBIF example as an appendix as it seemed too long to be included in the text of the manuscript, and not long enough to warrant its own vignette.
-We didn't include the other vignettes in appendix to ensure that we can update the code they include in case the API changes.
+We didn't include the other vignettes as appendices to ensure that we can update the code they include when the API changes.

 > 3) How might rolt be combined with trait databases?
 This was briefly mentioned
 > at the end of the vignette “Connecting data to Open Tree trees”, but might be
 > mentioned in the manuscript as well (for example, in the subsection “How does
 > rotl fit into the R package ecosystem?”).

-We added a paragraph to highlight that rotl can be used to provide a phylogenetic context to available trait data.
+We added a paragraph to highlight that `rotl` can be used to provide a phylogenetic context to available trait data (l.
+189-191).

 > Page 1, paragraph 1: A comment about the importance of phylogenies for ecology
 > could be added here…